-You’re familiar with the saying, knowledge is power?
-When it comes to your taxes, it literally pays to educate yourself on what is available to you in terms of tax credits, deductions and rebates.
+You’re familiar with the saying, “Knowledge is Power?”
+When it comes to your taxes, it pays to educate yourself on what is available to you in terms of tax credits, deductions and rebates.

 Did you move this year?
-There are a number of conditions, but in many cases, if you have moved more than 40km for work, you can deduct costs like title transfer, travel costs, fees to change documentation and costs for utility hookups and disconnections.
+There are several conditions, but in many cases, if you have moved more than 40km for work, you can deduct costs like title transfer, travel costs, fees to change documentation and costs for utility hookups and disconnections.

 Make sure that you always ask for and keep your receipt when you make a charitable donation.
-The more you have the bigger break you can get, as the credit amount increases over $200.
-You can combine separate donations.
+You can combine separate donations as well.

 Students saddled with debt will be pleased to take advantage of this tax break.
 The interest paid on your student loan is tax deductible.
-There are a number of conditions around this (i.e. if it is a qualifying loan).
-One note of interest, if you have combined your student loan with other loans, the interest is not tax deductible.
+There are several conditions around this (i.e. if it is a qualifying loan).
+If you have combined your student loan with other loans, the interest is not tax deductible.